Resources and Recommendations: Tools for Personal Growth, Healing, and Professional Development

 How to Pick a Therapy Chair for Your Psychotherapy Office

 Why Design Psychology Matters Insights from 12 Mid-Century Modern Masters of Design The field of design psychology examines how the built environment shapes human behavior, emotions and well-being.
 From the layout of city streets to the furnishings in our homes, the designed world is a powerful yet often invisible influence on our inner lives.
-Nowhere is this more important than in spaces dedicated to mental health and personal growth, such as therapy offices.
-The design of the therapeutic environment becomes the...
+We have most of these chairs in our Hoover offices at Taproot Therapy Collective.
+If you are local you can come test them out.
+Nowhere is this more important than in spaces...

 How does Brainspotting and EMDR work in the Brain?